Statistical inference for rough volatility: Minimax Theory: The general rough volatility model

 \subsection{Construction of the estimator}

-We now aim at building an appropriate estimator for $Q_{j,p}$ based on the price increments.
-In this section, we fix an integer $S$ such that $S \geq 1/(4H_-) + 1/2$ and $S > H_+/(2H_-) - 1/2$ so that the conclusion of Proposition \ref{prop:energy} holds.\\
+We now turn to the task of building a good estimator of $Q_{j,p}$ based on the price increments.
+Here, we fix an integer $S$ such that $S \geq 1/(4H_-) + 1/2$ and $S > H_+/(2H_-) - 1/2$ so that the result of Proposition \ref{prop:energy} is in force.\\